wilsacker/Week-13-Challenge/README.md

 ## Tests

-This project doesn’t include any test suites, but you can manually test it by interacting with the application or by setting up jest.
+This project doesn’t include any test suites, but you can manually test it by following the usage directions.

 ## Questions